Exemptions from the prescription charge

 EPS code 0011

-Patients who get or are included in an award of someone receiving Income-related Employment Support Allowance (ESA).
-This includes partners (including civil partners) or dependents under the age of 20 of patients in receipt of Income-related ESA.
+Patients who get or are included in an award for Income Support or Income-related Employment and Support Allowance (ESA).

-Possession of an Income Related Employment and Support Allowance award notice or letter.
+Possession of a valid Income Support or Income-related Employment and Support Allowance (ESA) award notice or letter.

-Patients can check online if they are eligible for Income Support and apply by contacting the Jobcentre Plus helpline: 0800 169 0350
+Income-related ESA – Patients can apply online or by contacting the Jobcentre Plus helpline: 0800 055 6688.

 K. Income-based Jobseeker’s Allowance (JSA)